Modelling DDoS Attacks in IoT Networks using Machine Learning: Implementation

-\subsubsection{Prediction}
+Being probabilistic (based on Bayes' theorem), LDA expected performs better than EWMA in most of the metrics.
+However, like EWMA, LDA also struggled with distinguishing between high volume legitimate traffic and malicious traffic.
+This problem becomes more pronounced when low traffic windows(s) is/are followed by window(s) with slightly higher traffic counts.
+In such instances, the succeeding window(s) would be classified as malicious even if there are not.

-As stated earlier, three prediction models were considered and their results are summarized on Table \ref{tab3}.
+\subsection{Prediction}

+As stated earlier, three prediction models were considered and their results are summarized on Table \ref{tabPred}.
 Of the three models compared, LGR performed the best, with a prediction accuracy of 98.6\%.
 It was closely followed by KRR at approx. 98\%.
 SVR was the least accurate of the lot at 94.64\%.
 For $R^2$, values closer to 1 are desirable, and depicts the “closeness” of predicted values to the actual values.
 For the three models, the same trend is observed with $R^2$ scores, as LGR led with a score of approx. 0.94, followed by KRR at 0.91.
-SVR scored 0.76, implying that its prediction curve was much different from the actual curve.
+SVR scored 0.76, implying that its prediction curve differed greatly from the actual curve.
 Finally, for RMSE, values closer to 0 are desirable as they indicate lower prediction errors.
 Once again, LGR was the least error prone as it had the lowest RMSE values, followed by KRR with a score of 0.1439.
 However, both models were less error prone than SVR with a RMSE value of 0.2314.
-We can thus conclude that LGR is the best predictors, while KRR is a close alternative.
+We can thus conclude that LGR is the best predictor, while KRR is a close alternative.
 With such high RMSE value, SVR is a less than ideal predictor in our use case.

 To visualize these results we plotted graphs of actual values versus those predicted by the prediction models (KRR, LGR and SVR).
 For each model we took snapshots showing its predictions for the next 15 minutes (900 seconds).
 Furthermore, to show the scalability of the predictive models, we also took snapshots of predictions for the next 2 to 4 hours.
 These snapshots are depicted in Figs. \ref{fig8} to \ref{fig13}, where the blue lines represent predicted values, while the red lines indicate actual values.